-With what’s left on your list, see if you can substitute with what you have in your kitchen.
+With what’s left on your essential grocery list, see if you can substitute what you have in your kitchen.

-I don’t mean the day of the week, but rather decide if you’re shopping ONLY once for the whole month, or if you’re going to do a mid-month trip for perishables.
+I don’t mean the day of the week, but rather decide if you’re shopping ONLY once for the whole month or if you’ll make a mid-month trip for perishables.

-Both methods work well, but if you’re doing a mid-month trip for things like milk and lettuce, you won’t need to buy it at the beginning of the month.
+Both methods work well, but if you’re making a mid-month trip for things like milk and lettuce, you won’t need to buy them at the beginning of the month.